New Jersey Car Insurance

 In New Jersey, you have the option to carry either Full or Limited Tort.
 Both options maintain your right to sue for economic damages such as medical expenses and lost wages.
 With Full Tort you retain the right to sue the negligent party for pain and suffering as a result of an accident, regardless of the severity of your injury.
 Limited Tort is a less expensive option because you agree to limit your ability to sue for pain and suffering unless you sustain a catastrophic injury.
 Speak with a GEICO insurance expert if you are unsure of which option you prefer.

-Important Information on Personal Insurance Protection Claims for Jersey State
+Important Information on Personal Insurance Protection (PIP) Claims for Jersey State

 In accordance with the auto insurance claims requirements for the State of New Jersey, documents related to GEICO New Jersey's Decision Point Review Plan and Pre-certification plan can be reviewed via the link above.